OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/apply-lessons-learned/challenge-02/README.md

-# Challenge 2 - SEC 10K Search Using LangChain and Streamlit
+# Challenge 2 - SEC 10K Search Combining Streamlit with watsonx.ai

 ### Congratulations!
 You've made it this far and are still eager for more challenges?
 Well we have another challenge, and it's somewhat open-ended.